Ready to apply?

 International Students Applicants

-International students are welcome to apply at Union College.
-Students applying with a valid visa other than a student visa (F-1) must submit copies of the visa with the Union College application.
+International students are welcome to apply at UCNJ.
+Students applying with a valid visa other than a student visa (F-1) must submit copies of the visa with the UCNJ application.
 Students applying for a student visa (F-1) must obtain an international student packet from the Admissions Office on any campus.

 - Official transcripts from all colleges or universities attended.